Bob Morgan, Chair

 Heather Payne, Vice Chair

 Heather Payne joined the OWASA Board in July 2013 as an appointee of the Town of Chapel Hill.
-She chairs the Board's Natural Resources and Technical Systems Committee and serves on the Human Resources Committees.
+She serves on the Board's Finance Committee and Natural Resources and Technical Systems Committee.

 Ms. Payne is an environmental attorney with the Center for Law, Environment, Adaptation and Resources at the UNC School of Law where she helps policymakers and leaders understand the implications of a changing climate, legal options to adapt to the change and related opportunities